 “S.M.A.R.T” stands for “Self-Monitoring, Analysis, and Reporting Technology”.
 As with humans, self-knowledge isn’t the end of a hard drive’s road to wisdom: it must apply it.
 Manufacturers pair each SMART attribute with a threshold in order to pinpoint hardware issues.
 This means that SMART stats are important tools for monitoring HDD health.

-The road to hardware wisdom isn’t always easy.
-SMART attributes can be opaque, as they can vary with manufacturers, who don’t always make the units of measurement public.
+SMART attributes are helpful, but subtle.
+They can be opaque, as they can vary with manufacturers, who don’t always make the units of measurement public.
 However, there are some clever ways to use SMART attributes to predict and manage hard drive failure.

 A Brief History Of Self-Monitoring Technology

 The first self-monitoring technology for hard drives appeared in 1992, in IBM’s 9337 disk arrays of IBM 0662 SCSI-2 disk drives.
 The monitoring technique was later named “Predictive Failure Analysis”, or “PFA”.
-In this early version, no measurements were transmitted: just a binary signal of “drive ok” or “drive not ok”.
+In this early version, no measurements were transferred to the host: just a binary signal of “drive ok” or “drive not ok.”

 What Are SMART Attributes?